Alexis-Georganopoulos/Arduino_Line_Follower/README.md

 Simply upload the code to your `Arduino Leonardo` and you're set.
 Remember to download the [`prismino.h`](https://github.com/Robopoly/Robopoly_PRismino) library in the Arduino IDE.

 For details on the used parts, visit the [Prisme kit](https://www.epfl.ch/campus/associations/list/robopoly/kit-prisme/) for the base parts, and the [Prisme extensions](https://www.epfl.ch/campus/associations/list/robopoly/kit-prisme-extension/) for other parts.
-Not, these webpages are in french.
+Note, these webpages are in french.

 The chassis was made arbitrarily, feel free to get creative, or derive from my work in the [images](images/) folder. <br>